cannizarro/Folder-Locker/README.md

 # Folder-Locker
 It locks the folder.
-(Right now its just hiding)
+(Right now it's just hiding)